esm-ispm-unibe-ch/covid19-mhsr/README.md

 We are using published studies from ISPM's
 [Living Evidence on COVID-19](https://ispmbern.github.io/covid-19/living-review/collectingdata.html) systematic review.

-For further details
-<a href="https://esm-ispm-unibe-ch.github.io/covid19-mhsr/search-strategy/" download>here</a>
-and the archive of studies can be found
+Detailed description can be found
+<a href="https://esm-ispm-unibe-ch.github.io/covid19-mhsr/search-strategy" download>here</a>